Fairlight Kit Guide: Here are the Basics You Need to Edit Audio in DaVinci Resolve

 If you aren’t looking to save on cost, or you have the space for some great monitors that give you a nice flat sound, the Yamaha HS8 is what I would put my money into.
 These are about $1100 for a pair and for the quality and price it’s hard to find a better monitor anywhere.
 Treat them right and they should last a lifetime.

 Don’t forget the gear you already have, too: It’s also worth listening to your audio through the speakers on your computer, just to hear how things sound on common equipment and less-capable speakers.
-Lots of people will hear what you make on speakers, for better or worse.
+Lots of people will hear what you make on laptop speakers, for better or worse.

 Audio Interfaces